Best Open Source Internet Radio Player for Linux

 Strawberry Music Player

-To use Strawberry Music Player to listen to internet radio, click on "Internet" option in left-hand sidebar.
+To use Strawberry Music Player to listen to internet radio, click on the Internet option in the left-hand sidebar.
 This will display a list of internet radio stations that you can listen to.
-You can also search for specific stations by entering keywords in search box.
+You can also search for specific stations by entering keywords in the search box.

 Strawberry Music Player also allows you to create and manage playlists, edit tags, and sync your music with your portable music player.
 It is an excellent option for Linux users who want a modern and customizable music player with internet radio functionality.